ingonyama-zk/icicle/examples/c++/install-and-use-icicle/README.md

 ./build/example
 ```

-Alternatively, the example code can use the foolowing API instead:
+Alternatively, you can use the following API in your code:
 ```cpp
 extern "C" eIcicleError icicle_load_backend(const char* path, bool is_recursive);
 ```